Frequently Asked Questions

 I am applying from outside the United States.
 What do I need to do to be considered?

 N-YHS welcomes international applicants for fellowships, provided they can successfully obtain a visa.
+Foreign nationals who are not residents of the US must be able to obtain a J-1 visa to accept an award.

 Please Note: Foreign nationals are eligible to apply to the NEH fellowship, if they have lived in the United States for at least three years immediately preceding the application deadline.